sebastianmicu24/scipathj/README.md

 ## Project Overview

 SciPathJ is a professional desktop application for histopathological image analysis that combines advanced image processing algorithms with an intuitive user interface.
-The software is designed for researchers and professionals in the digital pathology field who need automated tools for tissue analysis.
+The software is designed for researchers and professionals in the digital pathology field who need automated, reliable, and extensible tools for tissue analysis.

 ### Project Vision

 - **Automated Analysis**: Highly automated software for histopathological analysis.
 - **Batch Processing**: Process entire folders of images with comprehensive results.
 - **Modern Interface**: A clean and intuitive user interface with a professional design.
-- **Extensibility**: A plugin-ready architecture for future enhancements.
+- **Extensibility**: A plugin-ready architecture built on SOLID principles.

 ## Key Features